 Is Stevia the Best Sweetener on the Market?

+Stevia is a natural sweetener that is growing in popularity, but is it the best sweetener on the market?
 The correlation between sugar consumption and the rise in diet related health concerns has put a spotlight on table sugar.
 Only a few decades sugar lovers were most concerned with adverse health effects on weight and diabetes from sucrose consumption.

 Sugar alternatives are found in a colorful variety of packets and are hidden in long lists of ingredients in processed foods and beverages.
 One non-nutritive sweetener product growing in popularity is stevia.
 Health advertisements for stevia products claim that this sweetener does not stimulate the same response in blood sugar and insulin levels as does traditionally used sucrose.